 You have watched a child playing at something, when they are oblivious to those around them.
 When they are totally immersed in whatever their activity is their faces almost glow with curiosity and excitement.
 Whether we are kids or not, we can also bring our inner child out of hiding and let them play and make our lives better.

 Look listen, smell, hear and feel what is around you.
 You may be surprised at the little messages you will see or find there in your own world.
-Then like a child, who has made an amazing discovery or new finding often does, go share it with someone else.
+Then like a child, who has made an amazing discovery or experienced something new, go share it with someone else.
 The desire to share a wonderful magical experience is like dandelion seeds that spread everywhere.
 Start your own seeds to fly in the air.
 Find and listen to your inner child and lose yourself in something new or something you love to do.

 My inner child and I visited some family at the beach.
 I was told no one was bringing their swimsuits.
 They did but I didn’t.
 No problem my clothes would dry in the sun anyway or I could change when I got back to my motel room!
 How could I pass up a swim in the ocean?